The IEEE Board of Directors and various organizational units nominate candidates for election by the membership.

 A signature is considered valid if the signer is eligible to vote for the office sought by the proposed candidate at the time the signature is submitted to IEEE Corporate Activities.
 Otherwise, the signature is considered invalid.
-All petition signatures (paper and electronic) for the 2012 IEEE Annual Election must be received by IEEE Corporate Activities by 12:00 p.m.
-ET USA (16:00 UTC).
+All petition signatures (paper and electronic) for the 2016 IEEE Annual Election must be received by IEEE Corporate Activities by 12:00 noon EDT USA/16:00 UTC on Friday, 13 May 2016 to be counted.
 Signatures received after the deadline will not be counted.

 Text used on the petition forms: